 Trade receivables are the subject of credit risk analyses with respect to the measurement of provisions.
-In addition, the company hedges this risk by entering into customer credit insurance contracts, both in France and abroad
+In addition, the company hedges the majority of its risk by entering into customer credit insurance contracts, both in France and abroad.

 Intragroup purchases, sales and balance sheet items are confirmed monthly.